nikolaichik/SigmoID/README.md

 Full list of platform-specific system requirements is located at Xojo site: http://developer.xojo.com/system-requirements

-Additional info and short instructions are in the help file.
+Additional info and short instructions are in the help file: https://github.com/nikolaichik/SigmoID/blob/master/Help/index.html.

 Compiled applications for all supported platforms are located in the 'Builds - Sigmoid.xojo_project' folder.